aspose-total/Aspose.Total-Products/total/en/android-java/conversion/epub-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to ODS in Android via Java" h2="Transform EPUB to ODS within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+The EPUB format is a popular format for e-books, and is widely used for digital publications.
+However, it is not suitable for data analysis and manipulation.
+The OpenDocument Spreadsheet (ODS) format is a popular open source format for spreadsheets, and is the preferred format for data analysis and manipulation.
+Therefore, it is necessary to convert EPUB to ODS in order to use the data contained in the EPUB file for data analysis and manipulation.

+<h2>How Aspose.Total Helps for EPUB to ODS Conversion</h2>
-You can integrate EPUB to ODS conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert EPUB to XLSX.
-Secondly, you can convert XLSX to ODS by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+Aspose.Total for Android via Java is a suite of APIs that can be used to integrate EPUB to ODS conversion feature within your android applications.
+The suite includes two APIs: Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Aspose.PDF for Android via Java can be used to convert EPUB to XLSX.
+It is a powerful PDF processing API that can be used to create, edit, convert, and manipulate PDF documents.
+It supports a wide range of features, including text extraction, image extraction, page manipulation, and more.

+Aspose.Cells for Android via Java can be used to convert XLSX to ODS.
+It is a powerful spreadsheet processing API that can be used to create, edit, convert, and manipulate spreadsheets.
+It supports a wide range of features, including formula calculation, chart creation, data validation, and more.

+By using these two APIs, you can easily integrate EPUB to ODS conversion feature within your android applications.
+The APIs are easy to use and can be used to quickly and easily convert EPUB to ODS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}